yingyonghui/CommPath/README.md

 dev.off()
 ```
 <img src="https://github.com/yingyonghui/SupplementaryData/blob/main/CommPath/tutorial_pic/pathInterPlot.png" height=300, width=600>
+The legend of the above line plot is generally the same to that of the previous plot from ***pathPlot***.

 #### Compare cell-cell interactions between two conditions
-CommPath also provide useful utilities to compare cell-cell interactions between two conditions such as disease and control.
+CommPath also provides useful utilities to compare cell-cell interactions between two conditions such as disease and control.
 Here we, for example, used CommPath to compare the cell-cell interactions between cells from HCC tumor and normal tissues.
 The example data from normal tissues are also available in [figshare](https://figshare.com/articles/dataset/HCC_tumor_normal_3k_RData/19090553).
 ```
 # load(url("https://figshare.com/ndownloader/files/34554875"))
 load("path_to_download/HCC.normal.3k.RData")